 WET LEASING (ACMI)

-In today’s environment of complex financial structures and regulatory restrictions it can prove difficult for airlines to grow and reach new markets.
-Overcoming those restrictions can often be achieved by wet leasing aircraft to operate routes, which the airline deems profitable, but cannot themselves.
-By doing so lessee can focus its resource on commercial activities, while the lessor brings its aircraft, crew, maintenance and insurance in place.
+In today’s environment of regulatory restrictions and capital requirements it can be difficult for airlines to compete in new markets and increase their market share.
+Overcoming these hurdles can often be achieved by wet leasing aircraft to operate specific routes, which can be deemed profitable, but unattainable without assistance.
+By doing so airlines (lessees) can focus its core resources on commercial activities, while the lessor brings its turn-key solution, namely an aircraft with crew, maintenance and insurance ready to go.
 This saves both operational and financial resources, which can alleviate strain on the airline, equivalent to growing pain.
 Through the years we have helped put together a multitude of wet lease agreements for our clients and our experience undisputedly speaks volumes.

 LEASING VARIATIONS (AMI, CMI, MI)(ACMI)

 When airlines, operators, and aircraft owners find themselves in a position where they lack the resources needed to put their assets to work and generate revenue, leasing varieties may be the solution.
 Linking with charter and ACMI operators that have an AOC and are in a position to facilitate the operational part required for air transport services, is one of our specialties.
 Our team has the experience to work with such scenarios and will invest their time in figuring out with our clients what arrangement may be the best one to apply.
 Dividing up the A-C-M-I concept and puzzling it together in various ways can often be the perfect solution.